wyattphillips-philips/fsm-edit/README.md

 ## File Menu

 The "File" menu provides options to create a new graph, open an existing one and save the current graph.
 Data is serialized using Java's built-in object serialization and uses the `.fsm` extension by default.
+You can also pass a `.fsm` file on the command line or drag a `.fsm` file into the editor window to open it directly.

 ## Node Properties